 And I do want to add, the Divisional Liaison 1 Team doesn't arrest people.
 That's not their role.
-2 Thev just go in there to make sure that communication's 3 happening and that our First Nations are -- you know, 4 everything's being respected and everything's being 5 6 peaceful.
-7 And my team, as the Divisional Liaison Team, has been requested by our First Nation communities to come 8 9 in.
+2 Thev just go in there to make sure that communication's 3 4 happening and that our First Nations are -- you know, everything's being respected and everything's being 5 6 peaceful.
+And my team, as the Divisional Liaison Team, 7 has been requested by our First Nation communities to come 8 9 in.
 So they're a very effective team.
 MS. ANNE TURLEY: And we heard yesterday 10 about Community Conflict Management, a course.
-And is that 11 a course that is -- that the Division Liaison Team would 12 13 take?

-14 SERGEANT DEE STEWART: Yes.
-Yes.
-It's -15 that's one of their mandatory courses to be on that team.
-16 MS. ANNE TURLEY: Another position that 17 reports to you is called the Missing Persons Liaison.
-And 18 can you explain to the commissioners what that position is 19 and why it was created?

-20 SERGEANT DEE STEWART: Well, the -- it was 21 created in response to recommendations made by 22 Commissioner Wally Oppal following the B.C.
-Missing Women's 23 Commission of Inquiry in B.C.
-The recommendation was that 24 a First Nations police officer would join the B.C.
-Police 25 Missing Persons Centre and fulfill a role there where they could monitor and facilitate at times any kind of recommendations.
+And is that 11 a course that is -- that the Division Liaison Team would 12 take?
+13 SERGEANT DEE STEWART: Yes.
+14 Yes.
+It's --15 that's one of their mandatory courses to be on that team.
+MS. ANNE TURLEY: Another position that 16 17 reports to you is called the Missing Persons Liaison.
+And 18 can you explain to the commissioners what that position is and why it was created?
+19 SERGEANT DEE STEWART: Well, the -- it was 20 21 created in response to recommendations made by Commissioner Wally Oppal following the B.C.
+Missing Women's 22 Commission of Inquiry in B.C.
+The recommendation was that 23 a First Nations police officer would join the B.C.
+Police could monitor and facilitate at times any kind of recommendations.